Solid-State Dewetting of Polycrystalline Thin Films: a Phase Field Approach

-We finally present the case of a polycrystalline thin film of finite size (a patch); see Fig.~\ref{fig:figure4}, which reports the SSD dynamics for two different initial conditions.
-The grains are initialized with varying morphologies and aspect ratios.
-As observed earlier, rims form at the grain boundaries, while holes open at junctions.
-Such holes initiate dewetting fronts within the patch, while a continuous rim effectively develops along the patch's edges, breaking only at later stages.
+We finally present a novel scenario: SSD of a polycrystalline patch; see Figs.~\ref {fig:figure4}a and \ref {fig:figure4}b illustrating the SSD for two patches with varying grain morphologies and aspect ratios.
+Grooves form at GBs, while holes open at junctions.
+Such holes initiate dewetting fronts within the patch, while a continuous rim effectively develops along the edges, breaking only at later stages.
 Aside from the rapid disappearance of small grains, the slower dynamics of rims and peripheral GBs, compared to hole opening, are evident along edges with both relatively small and large grains.
-This can be seen, for instance, by comparing the upper and lower edges in Fig.~\ref{fig:figure4}a, and it is also obtained for a more heterogeneous distribution of grains, as shown in Fig.~\ref{fig:figure4}b.
-We thus find that SSD in polycrystalline patches leads to early-stage morphologies characterized by material accumulation between the center and the initial patch boundaries, closely resembling the behavior observed in single crystals \cite{JiangACTAM2012, NaffoutiSCIADV2017}.
-The presence of GBs eventually leads to uncontrolled breaking within the patch for usual polycrystals, where grain contributions are dominated by randomness.
-However, the design of GB networks may lead to additional degrees of freedom to drive self-assembly in a controlled manner.
-In this context, we remark that the opening of holes occurs relatively fast compared to the rim retraction mediated by surface diffusion (see, e.g., Fig.~\ref{fig:figure4}b).
+We thus find that SSD in polycrystalline patches leads to early-stage morphologies characterized by material accumulation between the center and the initial patch boundaries, closely resembling the behavior observed in single crystals \cite{JiangACTAM2012, NaffoutiSCIADV2017}, reported in Fig.~\ref{fig:figure4}c for completeness.
+In typical polycrystals, the presence of GBs leads to random, uncontrolled breakup within the patch.
+However, designing GB networks can provide additional degrees of freedom to control self-assembly.
+Notably, hole opening occurs much faster than rim retraction driven by surface diffusion (c.f., Fig.~\ref{fig:figure4}).